 - 4. What happens if I ignore the ticket?

-- 5. Is driving against traffic probable cause of DUI?
+- 5. Is driving against traffic probable cause for a DUI stop?

 - 6. Can I sue a driver for going against traffic?